 My youngest son, who recently turned 3, received an iPad mini from his grandparents for his birthday.
 It took me a few days to teach him how to use a single finger to swipe, touch and drag items on the screen in the different educational apps on the device.
 Now he is a pro.
 He knows how to turn the device on, select or deselect the app he wants to play with, and how to scroll on YouTube to his favorite nursery rhyme videos.
 I truly am in awe to see how he interfaces with the iPad and how quickly he learns to use this technology.
 There is simply no comparison from where he is starting out technologically to what I had available to me years ago.

-Our Spitfire Project Management System has seen its share of changes and advancements since I started working here over 8 years ago.
-From several of its underlying technologies to structural components and a modern face lift, the latest version is superior is so many ways to the version 2.1 of yesteryear.
+Our Spitfire Project Management System has seen its share of changes and advancements since I started working here.
+From several of its underlying technologies to structural components and a modern face lift, the latest version is superior is so many ways to previous versions.
 Each version’s long list of enhancements and new capabilities has displayed Spitfire Management’s commitment to keep the product in pace with current technologies.
 I am always curious to see what Development is working on next!

 I wonder what wonderful advances in technology my sons will see in their lifetime.
 I wonder what wonderful advances in technology I will see with the Spitfire Project Management System in the next few years.
 After all, while change is not so good when it means higher prices for pizza, it is most definitely good when it comes to technological advances.
 The changes so far have truly been remarkable.Tweet